 Saliva is very important as it protects teeth and gums by clearing away food.
 When saliva flow is reduced, oral health problems such as dental decay and gum disease can develop.
 A dry mouth (xerostomia) indicates that you may not be producing enough saliva.

-How to keep your mouth, teeth and gums healthy
+How to look after your teeth and gums

 Tooth brushing